Illinois Compiled Statutes

 or of the person or property of another that the minor be

-placed in a shelter care facility, or that he or she is likely to flee the
+placed in a shelter care facility, or that the minor is likely to flee the

 jurisdiction of the court, and further finds that reasonable efforts have